RonaRosal/MovieLibrarySystem-Phase_1/README.md

 # MovieLibrarySystem-Phase_1
-Community Library System that add, delete, search, members of the public that uses the library.
+Community Library System that allows administrator to add, delete, search, members of the public that uses the library.

---- PROJECT DESCRIPTION ---
+# Probject Description

 1. Introduction
 In this project you develop a software application to solve a real-world problem.
 In the